LawRato

 The Ongoing Debate on Weed Legalization

 With countries like Canada legalizing cannabis and various states in the US allowing medical uses, the boom in cannabis legalization can also be seen in India.
 As per the industry estimates cannabis sales could touch $15 billion in 2019 and another 10 years, the market could be worth around $60 billion.
-The supporters state that the legalization of medicinal marijuana and decriminalization in some countries has led to a significant decrease in the black market, as people are resorting to legally purchasing marijuana for medicinal as well as recreational use.
+Supporters claim that, in certain countries, legalizing medicinal marijuana and decriminalization has resulted in an overall reduction of black market transactions for both medicinal and recreational uses, leading more people to opt for legally purchasing marijuana instead of turning to illegal sales channels.
 Moreover, it is being viewed as an opportunity for countries to earn revenues through taxation.
 This view was also held by Thiruvananthapuram MP Dr. Shashi Tharoor while he vouched for legalizing cannabis in India in 2018.
 In 2017, before Dr. Tharoor voiced the issue, Women and Child Development Minister Maneka Gandhi had also called for the legalization of marijuana for medicinal purposes.
 Whereas, on the other hand, the ones against the legalization of cannabis claim that there are many misconceptions about cannabis.
-It is not accurate to say that cannabis is harmless as its immediate effects include impairments in memory and in mental processes including ones that are critical for driving.
-It is further stated that the long-term use of cannabis may lead to the development of addiction to the substance, persistent cognitive deficit, and mental health problems like schizophrenia, depression, and anxiety.
+It is not accurate to say that cannabis is harmless as its immediate side effects include memory and mental processes impairments essential for driving.
+Furthermore, long-term usage could result in addiction to the substance as well as persistent cognitive deficits and mental health conditions such as schizophrenia, depression and anxiety.
 Cannabis exposure to adolescents can also alter brain development.
 In November 2019 the Delhi High Court issued a notice to Central Government in a PIL challenging the constitutional validity of certain provisions prohibiting the use of cannabis under the NDPS Act.
 Although the petition did not demand the legalization of cannabis, it sought the revocation of certain provisions that prohibit the use of cannabis.
 It stated that only when the United States of America had banned the substance, did the Indian government also go ahead to ban cannabis.
-A recent report by the United Nations has stated that the findings on which cannabis was banned in the USA are scientifically flawed.
+As per the recent report of the UN, the findings on which cannabis was banned in the USA are scientifically flawed.
 Following the findings of this report 24 states in Europe, the United Kingdom, and 33 states in the US have decriminalized the use of cannabis.
 However, it is urged to carefully weigh the risks and benefits of cannabis before we follow the suit with the West.

 How can a Lawyer help you in a case related to Ganja or Weed in India?